 Insider tip: Atlanta Botanical Garden is adjacent to Piedmont Park.
 You can visit both places without leaving your parking spot.

 Address: 2946 Clifton Springs Road, Decatur, Ga 30034

 Parking: Free limited parking lot spots as well as street parking near the Panola Shoals Trailhead

 I’m a huge fan of former First Lady Michelle Obama, so when I heard Dekalb County named an unknown-to-me walking trail for her about 15 miles south of Atlanta, I decided to check it out.
 And it didn’t disappoint.
 Located near Georgia State University’s Perimeter College Campus, it’s a 3.8-mile shaded trail for biking, hiking or an afternoon stroll.
 The trail follows the bend of the South River, which provides both a scenic atmosphere and a shaded place to cool off.
 There is access to the river near Panola Shoals Trailhead.
 It’s the perfect spot for wading, especially for young kids as it typically offers no current and ankle-deep waters.

-One of the best parts of this trail is the history that is seeped into it.
+One of the best parts of this trail is the history that is steeped into it.
 Walking north to the 0 mile marker, you’ll find a small plaque identifying an overgrown field as the Lyons family farm dating back to 1821.
 The plaque explained that as late as 1870, there were 17 enslaved men and women who were forced to work this farm.
 We saw cotton growing wildly and imagined that it was the same cotton the enslaved people picked.
 We saw the remnants of a rundown shack that could have once been their home.
 An afternoon walk turned into a terrific history lesson and stimulated some excellent family discussions.